-Pumpkin Bread with Walnuts
+Pumpkin Bread with Pecans or Walnuts

 What a lovely start to October it has been.
 I’ve reacquainted myself with my collection of jeans that seems to have somehow shrunken in the closet ever so slightly.
 I mean… jeans shrink from neglect right?
 It’d definitely not that I’ve moved to New Orleans, land of the beignet.
 I have also rediscovered my awkwardly large collection of scarves.
 Scarves are blankets we can wear in public… of course I own too many.